sesquideus/sesquideus/README.md

 a network of automated meteor camera stations and the central server.

 - [`ASMODEUS`](https://github.com/sesquideus/asmodeus/) or All-Sky Meteor Observation Detection Efficiency Simulator, a virtual meteor observatory that was used in my master thesis for determination of meteoroid flux and selection bias effects.
-Also includes its port to `C++/Qt`.
+Also includes its port to `C++/Qt`
 - [`AMOS client`](https://github.com/sesquideus/amos-client/), a persistent C++/Qt application that controls the collection of meteor data at remote stations.
-  It communicates with the custom board over a serial port, starts and stops the camera and sends periodic heartbeats and collected data to the central server. `C++/Qt`
+  It communicates with the custom board over a serial port, starts and stops the camera and sends periodic heartbeats and collected data to the central server `C++/Qt`
 - [`AMOS sightings`](https://github.com/sesquideus/amos-sightings/), a very simple script for backup of meteor data `Python`
 - [`AMOS server`](https://github.com/sesquideus/amos-server/), the central website which manages the meteor sighting database and housekeeping data `Python/Django`
-- [`vasco`](https://github.com/sesquideus/vasco/), a virtual all-sky corrector plate for all-sky cameras, `Python/PyQt6`
+- [`vasco`](https://github.com/sesquideus/vasco/), a virtual all-sky corrector plate for all-sky cameras `Python/PyQt6`
-- [`ubi`](https://github.com/sesquideus/ubi), a kernel density estimation framework for arbitrary metric spaces (C++), which was the core of my dissertation thesis.
-There it was used to find the probability density function of incoming meteors.
+- [`ubi`](https://github.com/sesquideus/ubi), a kernel density estimation framework for arbitrary metric spaces, which was the core of my dissertation thesis.
+There it was used to find the probability density function of incoming meteors.  `C++`

 ### Trojsten
 Since my university studies I have been a part of the NGO [Trojsten](https://trojsten.sk/), which organizes multiple events and competitions in mathematics, physics, programming and puzzle hunts.
+Apart from performing daily tasks, I re-developed the way how problems and their solutions are written and published.

 - [`dgs`](https://github.com/trojsten/dgs/), an automated document compositor / templating system.
   Written in `XeLaTeX`, `make` and `Python`, it makes heavy use of `jinja2` templating and `pandoc`.